kengz/SLM-Lab/BENCHMARK.md

 #### Asynchronous Algorithms Benchmark

 >The results for SAC were uploaded in [PR 404](https://github.com/kengz/SLM-Lab/pull/404).

 The frames in the graphs are per worker, and graphs are averaged across workers.
+To get the total frames, simply multiply the x-axis with the number of sessions (workers).

 | Env. \ Alg. | A3C (GAE) | A3C (n-step) | Async PPO | Async SAC |
 |:---|---|---|---|---|